Panasonic FlashXpress Review

 Our Analysis and Test Results

-If you want a toaster oven for baking, then you probably don't want the FlashXpress.
+If you want a toaster oven for baking, you probably don't want the FlashXpress.
 Baking is not its forte, nor was it designed with baking in mind.
 In fact, its timer maxes out at 25 minutes, far short of the cooking time required by many baking applications.
 It scored relatively poorly in our baking test, putting it well behind the top-performing models.

 Its super-powered heating elements tended to leave most things over crunchy on the outside.
-Cookies were very crispy, cakes came out with blackened edges, and drumsticks were a bit burnt.
+Cookies were very crispy, cakes came out with blackened edges, and drumsticks were somewhat burnt.
 Everything was cooked all the way through, but the FlashXpress failed to achieve the pleasant textures and consistencies that the more standard ovens could produce.
-One big plus: if you like crispy cookies the FlashXpress can zap out a small, personal-sized batch in a flash, as it requires no preheating time.
+One big plus: if you like crispy cookies, the FlashXpress can zap out a small, personal-sized batch in a flash, as it requires no preheating time.

 Ease of Use

 As we mentioned before, the FlashXpress has a bit of an eccentric design compared to other toaster ovens.
 This continues to be true in its user interface, which earned it one of the lowest scores on our ease of use testing.